 Thank you for your interest in reading about our plans to preserve Orwell Park’s history and develop sustainable facilities for generations to come.
+A donation to the Orwell Park School Foundation has a big impact on Orwell Park’s work of providing top quality educational facilities for generations to come.
 You can also read the Strategic Development Plan.

 Our current priorities are detailed below.
 Looking for information about leaving us a gift in your Will?
 Click here.